rclai/meteor-ddp-inspector/README.md

 If you want the old school version that only outputs to the console, `meteor add lai:ddp-inspector@0.6.0`.

+The Reset button is there to clear the local collection of DDP messages in case it gets too big.
+Clearing it will speed up the search.
+I am still trying to figure out how to optimize the performance.

 ## Credit

 This package was made using the code from this [StackOverflow post](http://stackoverflow.com/a/25373867/620010).